 Next you move to the dining room for dinner which lasts only as long as it takes to finish a plate of rice and curry.
-Precisely, not more than 20-25 minutes.
+Precisely, no more than twenty minutes.
 Then come drinks and lengthy chats about politics and current affairs.
 With one but…

 Drink Arrack and Whiskey.
 But Only if You Are a Man.

 If you are a Sri Lankan man, your drink of choice is most likely arrack or whiskey.
 Not any type of whiskey, by the way, but Red Label or Black Label for some reason.
 The choice of arrack is obvious, since it’s produced locally from the sap of coconut flowers.
 Black label is harder to explain, but it’s a drink you will find at every celebration or party.

 Now, if you are a Sri Lankan woman there’s an unspoken rule that prohibits you to be drinking with men.
 So you get together with your ladies in the living room for a cup of coffee.
 To be fair, city girls in their 20’s and 30’ drink alcohol, just not in front of their parents or at family gatherings.